How does LifeSkills support careers education in England?

 How does LifeSkills help students develop core transferable skills?

-LifeSkills provides a wide range of lessons, tools, content and resources that help students build the core transferable skills they need to succeed in the world of work:
+LifeSkills provides a wide range of lessons, tools, content and resources that help students build the core transferable skills they need to succeed in the world of work.
+Find out more in the core transferable skills suite.

 The programme also supports young people prepare for work by raising their awareness of the skills they are learning in education and how they can be useful in a work context.
 This in turn helps them to articulate and promote their skills when applying for jobs across different sectors.